 The Chamber understands the importance of a diverse and inclusive community.
 We recognize the power of diversity is released when we respect and value differences.
 The business community will strive to be an effective partner in creating dialogue and finding solutions to issues around inclusive economic development, equitable business practices and criminal justice reform.
 The Chamber supports:

 The Chamber supports protecting the pension reforms which have improved the long-term fiscal condition of the state.

-The Chamber will work with the governor, Oklahoma State Legislature, City of Oklahoma City and other stakeholders to ensure the availability of a long-term water supply for central Oklahoma.
+The Chamber will work with the Governor, State Legislature, City of OKC and other stakeholders to ensure the availability of a long-term water supply for central Oklahoma.